What Is Tourette Syndrome?

 Behavioral modification, school and classroom adjustments, and stress management may be useful in some selected patients, but in our experience these approaches are rarely fully effective.
 Such behavioral strategies, however, may provide important emotional support for the patient and the family members and may be helpful in raising self-esteem and improve motivation.
 Pharmacologic therapy is usually required when behavioral measures do not allow for a satisfactory adaptation and the symptoms of ADHD impair interpersonal relationships and interfere with academic or occupational performance.

 Central nervous system (CNS) stimulants, such as methylphenidate (Ritalin or Ritalin-SR), controlled-release methylphenidate (Concerta), dextroamphetamine (Dexedrine), mixture of amphetamine salts (Adderall or Adderall XR), controlled-delivery methylphenidate (Metadate CD) and dexmethylphenidate (Focalin) are among the most effective agents in the treatment of ADHD and associated conduct disorders.
-Although these CNS stimulants may precipitate or exacerbate tics in some patients, with continued use or adjustment of dosage, most TS patient can tolerate these drugs without any serious complications.
+Although these CNS stimulants may precipitate or exacerbate tics in some patients, with continued use or adjustment of dosage, most Tourette syndrome patient can tolerate these drugs without any serious complications.

-There are many other drugs used in the treatment of TS and co-morbid behavioral disorders.
+There are many other drugs used in the treatment of Tourette syndrome and co-morbid behavioral disorders.
 Clonidine (Catapres) may improve symptoms of ADHD, but is particularly useful in patients who have trouble controlling their impulses.
 The drug is also available as a transdermal patch (Catapres TTS-1, TTS-2, TTS-3) that should be changed once a week, using a different skin location.
 Although the patch can cause local irritation it seems to cause fewer side effects than oral clonidine.
 Side effects include sedation, lightheadedness, headache, dry mouth, and insomnia.
 Another drug frequently used in the treatment of impulse control problems is guanfacine (Tenex).
 Guanfacine appears to have some advantages over clonidine in that it has a longer half-life, is less sedating, and is less likely to produce hypotension.
 Both clonidine and guanfacine appear to be particularly useful in the management of oppositional, argumentative, impulsive and aggressive behavior.
 Other drugs used in mild cases of ADHD include deprenyl (selegiline), imipramine (Tofranil) and nortriptyline (Pamelor).
 Atomoxetine (Strattera), a selective norepinephrine reuptake inhibitor, is another non-stimulant medication that was shown to be effective for ADHD and well tolerated by children with tics.

 Treatment of OCD